jacknycz/nodal/next/NextAIIntro.md

 ## Overview

 **Nodal** is a collaborative mindmapping and brainstorming app, now built on a modern Next.js stack.
-The app enables users to visually map ideas, leverage AI for creative expansion, and enjoy a robust, cloud-synced experience.
+The app enables users to visually map ideas, leverage AI for creative expansion, and enjoy a robust, cloud-synced experience with automatic thumbnail generation.
 This document is the canonical reference for the Next.js version of Nodal—**the old Vite/CRA codebase is deprecated and should not be referenced for new work.**

 ---